 One award per year is made to a student who has an undergraduate major (or second major) in mathematics education; has an overall grade point average of at least 3.5; has a GPA of at least 3.0 in all mathematics courses at and above the level of calculus; and has completed at least 60% of the mathematics courses required for graduation.
 The award is $1,200 per year ($600 per semester).
 The criteria are: superior academic performance in mathematics, GPA and credit requirements as listed above, and the potential to challenge, inspire and teach young mathematics students grades 6-12.
 Satisfactory performance towards a degree in mathematics education and a minimum GPA of 3.5 are required to retain this award.
 Applicants for this scholarship are nominated by the Department's Mathematics Education faculty.

 The awards are typically for one year and are available to new and continuing students.
 Applicants must be undergraduate majors in the Department of Mathematics and Statistics at USU, and registered for 12 credits or more per semester while receiving the award.

 - DEPARTMENTAL SCHOLARSHIP FUND

 Additional scholarships are available from this fund.
 The awards for this scholarship are typically for one year and are available to new and continuing students.
-Applicants must be undergraduate majors in the Department of Mathematics and Statistics at USU, registered for 12 credits per semetser while receiving the award.
+Applicants must be undergraduate majors in the Department of Mathematics and Statistics at USU, and registered for 12 credits per semester while receiving the award.
 The award amount is determined by the Scholarship Committee each year.